 On October 15, 2020, FERC issued an Order largely accepting PJM's June 1, 2020 compliance filing, denying the compliance filing in part, and directed PJM to submit another compliance filing within 30 days of the Order.
 In that Order, FERC indicated that the date for the upcoming 2022-2023 Base Residual Auction could not be set until an Order on the pending Energy and Ancillary Services ("E&AS") compliance filing was resolved.
+163

-On November 12, FERC approved PJM's E&AS compliance filing, clearing the path for PJM to establish the dates for the upcoming RPM auctions, as well as the deadlines for the associated pre-auction activities.
+On November 12, FERC approved PJM's E&AS compliance filing, 164 clearing the path for PJM to establish the dates for the upcoming RPM auctions, as well as the deadlines for the associated pre-auction activities.
 One day later, on November 13, 2020, PJM submitted its compliance filing required under the October 15, 2020 FERC Order from the MOPR proceeding.
 In that compliance filing, PJM noted that, consistent with FERC's Order, PJM had not set the date for the next Base Residual Auction as it was still awaiting FERC's Order on PJM's E&AS compliance filing.
 PJM further noted, now that FERC had accepted PJM's E&AS compliance filing, PJM would proceed in establishing the dates for the upcoming RPM auctions, as well as the deadlines for the associated pre-auction activities.
 PJM set May 19, 2021 as the date for the 2022-2023 Base Residual Auction.

 On April 6, 2021 the PJM Board issued a letter to PJM stakeholders asking them to pursue several topics related to the capacity market.
 One of the topics included "Implementing changes to the Minimum Offer Price Rule (MOPR) to ensure the capacity market accommodates state policy choices related to resource mix, as well as long established self-supply business models, while adequately mitigating buyer-side market power".
-In the letter the PJM Board further noted that the issue of critical importance, which the PJM stakeholders should address first, is the MOPR and its future application in the capacity market.
+165 In the letter the PJM Board further noted that the issue of critical importance, which the PJM stakeholders should address first, is the MOPR and its future application in the capacity market.
 The Board also noted that, although FERC has not formally spoken on the issue, a recent FERC technical conference focused heavily on the MOPR, and the FERC Chair has provided clear publicly stated guidance that he wants this issue addressed as soon as practicable.
 Given the importance of the issue the PJM Board requested that the discussion to modify the MOPR should be advanced via the Critical Issue Fast Path (CIFP) accelerated stakeholder process mechanism to try and achieve stakeholder consensus that would inform a PJM Board decision on a potential filing with FERC.

 PJM instituted a CIFP-MOPR stakeholder process which discussed various proposals for modifying the MOPR.
-On July 27, 2021 the PJM Board approved the PJM proposal which had received majority stakeholder support and instructed PJM to prepare the PJM proposal for filing with FERC.
-PJM filed their proposal with FERC on July 30, 2021.
-PJM's proposal will replace the current MOPR provisions in the PJM Tariff.
+MOPR.
+MOPR.
+MOPR.
+MOPR.
+Moppens and instructed PJM Board approved the PJM proposal which had received majority stakeholder support and instructed PJM to prepare the PJM proposal for filing with FERC.
+MOPR provisions in the PJM Tariff.
 The PJM proposal, which is to be effective starting with the 2023-2024 delivery year, is meant to protect the PJM capacity market from buyer-side market power and state actions that directly interfere with capacity auction clearing prices, while accommodating state public policies and self-supply models.
-Under PJM's proposal the MOPR will be applied to generation capacity resources that exercise Buyer-Side Market Power and
+Under PJM's proposal the